Canadian Medical Students

 Trinity is recognized by the government of Canada as a Designated Educational Institution, meaning students can obtain Canadian Student Loans (federal and provincial) to help cover the cost of tuition.
 Trinity is more than competitive in terms of affordability.
 We know making the decision to come to a Caribbean medical school is challenging, so we make it our priority to help you succeed.

 Scholarships are another crucial component of medical school affordability, both internationally and in North America.
 Before applying to medical school in the Caribbean, discuss all financial options with your admissions counselor and confirm which scholarships and grants may be available to Canadian applicants.
 We offer a number of scholarships and grants to Canadian students to help offset the costs of med school.
-Providing transparent financial information and resources helps students feel confident in their medical school decision; for more information on Trinity’s tuition and fees, read more here or reach out to an admissions counselor
+Providing transparent financial information and resources helps students feel confident in their medical school decision.
+For more information on Trinity’s tuition and fees, read more here or reach out to an admissions counselor.

 Practice in Canada